In signing up for IfL membership, you agree to the conditions of membership outlined below.

 The conditions of membership exist to provide members with an overview of how their individual relationship with the Institute for Learning (IfL) works.

-The revised conditions came into effect on 8 February 2013 for the membership period through to 31 March 2014 (1 year membership) or 31 March 2015 (2 year membership).
+The revised conditions came into effect on 10 March 2014 for the membership period through to 31 March 2015.

 3. Data protection

 4. Data security when using IfL’s online resources

 IfL recognises the importance of membership data, and its website and other online resources comply with industry standard security levels.
 Members should take all reasonable steps to ensure that login details are secure and passwords are protected.
 Members should take extra precautions when accessing their account in a public space or on a shared computer to protect personal information.

 Members may opt in or out of most communications from IfL at any time during membership.

 We will continue to send you information on essential member communications, for example: membership renewal reminders or IfL council election notices, and you can select how you wish to receive these.

 It is important that members provide accurate information at all times, especially during initial registration, renewal of membership and completion of a declaration of suitability.
 Any misleading information may be regarded as a breach of the Code of professional practice.
 IfL may refuse or delay registration or renewal if it needs to clarify information provided.